iegomez/mosquitto-go-auth/README.md

 ### Files

 The `files` backend implements the regular password and acl checks as described in mosquitto.
-Passwords should be in PBKDF2 format (for other backends too), and may be generated using the `pw` utility (built by default when running `make`) included in the plugin (or one of your own).
+Passwords should be in `PBKDF2`, `Bcrypt` or `Argon2ID` format (for other backends too), see [Hashing](#hashing) for more details about different hashing strategies.
+Hashes may be generated using the `pw` utility (built by default when running `make`) included in the plugin (or one of your own).
 Passwords may also be tested using the [pw-test package](https://github.com/iegomez/pw-test).

 Usage of `pw`: